 I remember meeting my now-husband at the YMCA and feeling euphoric about how well things had progressed for me over my treatment, leading me to a fun-loving guy who had a heart of gold…I decided I must truly be healed now that I was not practicing those disordered behaviors and I was beginning to feel what love could be so I dropped out of my therapies (and began filling the holes I hadn’t addressed with other addictions instead.)

 I remember the first time my marriage was tested in the beginning of the second year…I realized I had more work to do.

 I remember working a LOT on myself over the next 15 years…one step forward and two steps back.

-I remember finally grieving the loss of an innocent time in my life and understanding that I had very few dependable support systems in place that I could rely on…damn, it was hard to open up and realize that trust is a real struggle-bus for me.
+I remember finally grieving the loss of an innocent time in my life and understanding that I had very few dependable support systems in place that I could rely on…damn, when was I going to be able to trust anyone again?

 I remember realizing one day through the gift of a program at Onsite that it was really possible for me to be an adult…and it’s ok to ask for help…and it’s ok to have a crappy-ass day…and it’s truly ok to be content.

-Eating disorders are tricky bastards.
+Eating disorders are tricky boogers.
 They pray on your will.
 They lie to you.
-They create a different persona for you.
+They create a different version of you.
 They mess with your physical body.
 They love you.
 And they deceive you.